-Alternatively, someone who has been immersed in a project for hours, days, or months – no matter how talented – can often miss things both big and small that a fresh listener who is not tied or affected in any way to/by musical or sonic decisions made prior to mastering would pick up on immediately.
+Anyone who has been immersed in a project for hours, days, or months – no matter how talented – can miss things both big and small that a fresh listener who is not tied or affected in any way to/by musical or sonic decisions made prior to mastering may pick up on immediately.

-Finally, if your project is mastered in the same room in which it was mixed, you may miss out on revealing key sonic information about the way the mix sounds in other environments.
+Acoustics matter too.
+If your project is mastered in the same environment in which it was mixed, you may miss out on revealing (or mitigating) key sonic information about the way the mix sounds in other environments.

 Mastering involves a highly specialized skill set and often requires years of learning and well-honed objectivity to “master”.
 The tools used to master are also extremely specific and usually quite different than those used by a mixing engineer, and the listening environment of a mastering studio must be exactingly accurate and reliable.

 Even with the proper tools and environment, it can be difficult for someone intimately close to the project to be objective enough to be able to make the “forest for the trees” decisions at this critical stage.
 Objectivity is key.